May 18, 2023

 SWOT analysis:

-- Strengths: these are the positive elements of your brand and marketing efforts that your competitors can’t challenge.
+- Strengths: theseare the positive elements of your brand and marketing efforts that your competitors can’t challenge.

-- Weaknesses: these are the internal factors that can prevent you from meeting your marketing goals.
+- Weaknesses: These are the internal factors that can prevent you from meeting your marketing goals.

 - Opportunities: these are potential new marketing tactics that you could implement to help bring you closer to your marketing goals.